strimzi/strimzi.github.io/_posts/2020-01-06-using-strimzi-with-amazon-nlb-loadbalancers.md

     # ...
 ```

-We will have to note the node port numbers for the node port services:
+We will have to note the node port numbers of the node port services, because we will need them in the next step:

 ```
 kubectl get service